-From June 1 January 1st through June 30 15th, district administration shall accept applications from nonresident students seeking to enroll in and attend the district in the next school year.
+From January $1^{st}$ through June- $15^{th}$ , district administration shall accept applications from nonresident students seeking to enroll in and attend the district in the next school year.

-If the number of applications for a grade level in a school building is less than the number of available seats for that grade level in the school building, the nonresident students shall be accepted for enrollment and attendance at the school district, except as provided below for unless the nonresident students regarding continued enrollment is deemed not in good standing.
+If the number of applications for a grade level in a school building is less than the number of available seats for that grade level in the school building, the nonresident students shall be accepted for enrollment and attendance at the school district, unless the nonresident student is deemed not in good standing.